On emergent conformal symmetry near the photon ring: Novel construction of

-\section{Novel construction of $sl(2,R)_{\text{QNM}}$}
+\section{Novel construction of $sl(2,\md{R})_{\text{QNM}}$}

-In this section, we discuss the properties of near-ring QNMs introduced in \cite{Kapec:2022dvc}, and give a novel construction of the $sl(2,R)_{\text{QNM}}$ algebra of the QNM spectrum.
-Although the construction here is in warped $AdS_3$ spacetime, it depends solely on the photon ring and near-ring region and can be applied to four-dimensional Schwarzschild and Kerr black holes.
+In this section, we discuss the properties of the near-ring QNMs introduced in \cite{Kapec:2022dvc}, and present a novel construction of the $sl(2,\md{R})_{\text{QNM}}$ algebra of the QNM spectrum.
+Although the construction present here is based on the warped AdS$_3$ spacetime, it depends solely on the photon ring and the near-ring region.
+Thus, our construction can be extended to the four-dimensional Schwarzschild and Kerr black holes straightforwardly.